 Today I decided to be more conscious and deliberate with my spiritual life.
 I now intend to lead my life – more consistently – in a spiritual manner.
 One method I’m taking advantage of – in the aim of my pursuit – is daily meditation and mindfulness.

-Meditation allows me to be more directly in touch with my “vibe.”
+Meditation allows me to be more aware of and directly in touch with “my vibe.”
 The energy or emotional mood that I’m feeling and expressing at any given moment is controllable.
 The first step is to be aware of it.
 It’s easier to recognize when we are “in a state” or feel “terribly moody.”
 Others will typically let us know.
 But when we’re somewhat more in control and even keel, what then?
-This is where we live the majority of life, and this is where our “vibe” counts the most.
+This is where we live most of life, and this is where our “vibe” counts the most.

 I close my eyes and assume a meditative mind.
 I intend to hear and feel my spiritual connection.
-To connect spiritually, to love, to gentleness, and with the ultimate source of power.
+Intention assists me to connect spiritually, to love, to gentleness, and with the ultimate source of power, without judgment.
 Spirituality, like life, is powerful and pervasive.
 We cannot control either, nor should we try.
 But we can control our vibe through “a spiritual meditation.”

 I love gardening, and I use it as a metaphor.
 Also, I can look out of my window and see the trees in my back yard – for instance – relying on light from the sun (consciousness).
 I cannot see, but I understand that trees also have an enormous root system below the level of awareness that relies upon water and nutrients from the ground (like our subconscious or spiritual reality).
 Generally, the garden is a calm and peaceful place since it is part of nature or the “universal mind.”

 “Life is growing, evolving, and improving, naturally.
 Like nature, we too, have a natural beauty and style of our own.
 Don’t stress.
 Don’t lead with greed or lust for life.
 Let yourself move gracefully.
 This is rhythm well tuned.”
 Richard W. Anton